jmdaemon/bang/README.md

 # Bang

-An all purpose general templating program, and project starter program.
+An all purpose templating program to quickly start projects off with a bang.

 ## Usage